AdobeDocs/experience-manager-65.en/help/assets/assets-finder-editor.md

 This document describes the following:

 * Why you would create customized Asset Editor pages.
-* How to create and customize Asset Editor pages, which are WCM pages that let you view and edit metadata as well as perform actions on the asset.
+* How to create and customize Asset Editor pages, which are WCM pages that let you view and edit metadata and perform actions on the asset.
 * How to edit multiple assets simultaneously.

 <!-- TBD: Add UICONTROL tags.
 Need PM review.
 Flatten the structure a bit.
 Re-write to remove Geometrixx mentions and to adhere to 6.5 default samples. -->